This page has paths:

 Banner: The East PROSPECT of the Ruins of Furness Abby in LANCASHIRE.

-Bottom: Cœnobii FURNESEIENSIS in agro LANCASTRENSI facies hodierna, a pristina quantum mutata, splendidissimӕ docent ruinӕ.
-Stephanum primo Moritonii et Boloniӕ Comitem, dein Angliӕ Regem A.D.
-MCXXVII Fundatorem habuit, Ordinemque Sauigneiensem sub regula S.ti Benedicti matrem agnovit, brevi autem se Cisterciensibus adscripsit Reditumque annuum 966£;.
+Bottom: Cœnobij FURNESEIENSIS in agro LANCASTRENSI facies hodierna, a pristina quantum mutata, splendidissimӕ docent ruinӕ.
+Stephanum primo Moritonij et Boloniӕ Comitem, dein Angliӕ Regem A.D.
+MCXXVII Fundatorem habuit, Ordinemque Savigneiensem sub regula S.ti Benedicti matrem agnovit, brevi autem se Cisterciensibus adscripsit Reditumque annuum 966£;.
 7s.
 10d, fisco Regio, cum dissolveretur, secum detulit.
-Iussu Nobilissimi Principis Ducis Montacutii delineatam in ӕre incidi curavit Societas Antiquar.
+Iussu Nobilissimi Principis Ducis Montacutij delineatam in ӕre incidi curavit Societas Antiquar.
 Lond.
 A.D.
 MDCCXXVII.

 Translation: The contemporary appearance of Furness Abbey in the county of Lancaster.
-The splendid ruins show how much the Abbey has changed from its original condition.
+The most splendid ruins show how much the Abbey has changed from its original condition.
 It was founded in 1127 by Stephen, first the count of Boulogne and of Mortain [Normandy], later King of England.
-The Abbey originally recognized the Order of Savigny under the rule of St. Benedict.
+The Abbey recognized the Order of Savigny under the rule of St. Benedict.
 Shortly thereafter, however, they ascribed themselves to the Cistercians.
 When it was dissolved, the Abbey handed over its property along with its annual revenues of 966.7.10 to the Royal Exchequer.
-In 1727 AD, the Society of Antiquaries of London undertook to engrave in copper this drawing made by order of the Most Noble Prince the Duke of Montagu.
+In 1727 AD, the Society of Antiquaries of London had engraved in copper the drawing made by order of the Most Noble Prince the Duke of Montagu.

 In style, this print most closely resembles the print of Walsingham Abbey (Plate 1.6): the abbey is of interest to the artists as an archaeological site, but perhaps even more so as a feature of the landscape.
 In this way, the print anticipates the aesthetic orientation of later descriptions of the abbey by Thomas West, Ann Radcliffe, and others in the era of the picturesque.
 In making this engraving, Vertue would seem to have followed the stylistic choices of the unknown draftsman, whose approach resembles that of J. Badslade in the Walsingham print.
 (Close scrutiny of the engraving, however, reveals richer architectural detail in this print.)
 With its topographical approach, this print is one of the first in the series to display the “fissure” noted by Martin Myrone between “antiquarian exactitude” and “aesthetic pleasure” (2007, 113), leaning toward the latter.
 West, however, noted that this “elegant east perspective view ... taken by the Society of Antiquaries,” followed by his own ground plan of the ruins many years later, took the essential first steps toward clearing up the “confused idea of the premises” that had appeared in travelers’ recollections (West 1774, 2).
 A comparison with the Bucks’ engraving of 1727 gives a clear sense of this print’s superior accuracy.